18th Anti-Tank Battalion (Ukraine)

-The 18th Marine Battalion is a marine battalion of the Ukrainian Marine Corps 35th Marine Brigade and was formerly attached to the 28th Mechanized Brigade.
+The 18th Separate Anti-Tank Battalion (MUN A4210) is a marine battalion of the Ukrainian Marine Corps and was formerly attached to the 28th Mechanized Brigade.
 It was initially established as the 18th Territorial Defense Battalion, a volunteer formation based at Odessa, eventually becoming a permanent formation of the Marine Corps.

 History

 It was initially established as the 18th Territorial Defense Battalion in Odessa Oblast in May 2014 with the head of the Odessa state administration Volodymyr Nemyrovskyi leading its formation.

 On May 30, 2014, the newly appointed head of Odessa State Administration Ihor Palytsia and the commander of the Operational Command South, Lieutenant General Anatoliy Syrotenko presented a battle flag to the battalion.
 It was also informed to the press that the battalion wasn't a temporary unit as they're not given combat flags.
 A reserve officer and former commander of an Airmobile Brigade was appointed as the commander although his name wasn't disclosed.

 420 soldiers and officers were enrolled into the battalion.
 The deputy military commissar of the Odesa region started that only volunteers were to join the battalion.

 Colonel Yury Piskun reported that the standard weapons of the battalion included pistols, submachine guns, machine guns and grenade launchers and that the personnel were being trained at the Training Center of the Odessa Military Academy.
 On 2 September 2014, 420 armored vests were purchased from the battalion at the personal expense of Ihor Palytsia.
 In September 2014 it was redeployed to Mariupol and started facing financial and logistical problems, which were resolved by charity.

 In June 2014, the battalion equipped with 18 armored personnel carriers was sent to strengthen the defense at the border of Transnistria with the base of deployment being Rozdilna Raion.